Kato-Trevor/CodeOfConduct-GDSC/README.md

-# Code Of Conduct - Google Developer Student Club, Makerere University
+# Code Of Conduct - GDG on Campus, Makerere University

-The Google Developer Student Club (GDSC) is committed to provide an inclusive environment that welcomes all members.
+GDG on Campus, Makerere University is committed to provide an inclusive environment that welcomes all members.

 **Expections and Unexpected behavior**